About Us

 At Athletics Trust Scotland, we believe in the life-changing power of athletics and running.

 Being active is an important part of living a happy and healthy life.
-Moving is our bodies isn’t just good for our physical health – it can improve our mental wellbeing, boost our confidence and self-esteem, help us to form friendships and feel part of our local communities.
+Moving is our bodies isn’t just good for our physical health – it can improve our mental wellbeing, boost our confidence and self-esteem, and help us to form friendships and feel part of our local communities.

 We’re committed to creating opportunities for everyone to enjoy the wide-ranging benefits that our wonderful sport has to offer.
 To do this, we work with our partners at Scottish Athletics and Jog Scotland to support and empower communities who face some of the greatest barriers to being active.
 Currently these are: